The Commonplace

 0.14

 There is no consensus in the literature on net job effects — studies diverge on whether AI produces net job gains.
-Employment mixed high net job gains/losses
+Employment mixed net job gains/losses

 n=17